 Practice Rationale Provide an explanation for choosing this Practice, including why focusing on this Practice will impact student performance (WAEA indicators).
 Based on the results of our staff survey we had 60% moderately agree and 28% minimally agree about our schools effectiveness in this given practice.
 Improving this practice will increase teacher knowledge on content-specific professional development to increase the proficiency of the students.
-Teacher professional development will impact student performance by providing instructional strategies and tools to enhance individualized instruction for the needs of all learners.
-Improvement Strategy Explain the research-based strategy (or strategies) the school will implement to address this area of need.
+Teacher professional development will impact student performance by providing instructional strategies and tools to enhance individualized instruction for the needs of all learners. -- --

+Explain the research-based strategy (or strategies) the school will implement to address this area of need.
 Explain how the strategies, in relation to the research, address the needs of your school's students.
 Explain how the strategy, in relation to the research, addresses the needs of your school's adult community members.
 Providing Formative Evaluations of Programs- Hattie .90 Professional Development Programs- Hattie .41 Collective Efficacy - Hattie Effect Size 1.57 Evaluating programs provides staff with feedback on programs and professional development for the purposes of innovations, the willingness to seek evidence on where students are not doing well, the keenness to see the effects on all students, and openness to new experiences make a difference.
 The major issue is for teachers to pay attention to the formative effects of their teaching.
 Collective Efficacy involves helping all teachers on the staff to understand the way they do their work on a day-to-day basis having a significant impact on student performance.
 This means that teachers distal factors such as home life, socio-economic status, and motivation as reasons for poor achievement.
-In other words, great teachers will often try to make a difference despite these inhibitory factor.
+In other words, great teachers will often try to make a difference despite these inhibitory factors.
 Through systematic analysis, data will be analyzed to determine areas of ongoing professional development.
 We are showing a need in the area of ELA and Mathematics.
-46.5% of students scored proficient in ELA and 42.1% of students scored proficient in math.
+43.6% of students scored proficient in ELA and 39.9% of students scored proficient in math.
 Reading is a major focus at our school and we have a specialist providing professional development throughout the year.
 Reading Horizons is a new tool that many of our teachers received training on to help with interventions.
 Co-teaching training is continuously evaluated by experts to suggest necessary changes to move towards this model.
 Math Professional development will be researched to evaluate the largest need for each grade level.
 This will address the needs of our school and students to seek new interventions and professional development in order to support our students in the best way possible.
-1-Year Adult Practice Goal Provide a measurable goal aligned to the Practice.
-Through PLCs and professional developments, teachers will apply best practices in the area of assessment driven instruction.
-Measures of this practice will include all teachers in the PLC implementing strategies learned in professional development which are appropriate for each students' individual learning needs and assess the effectiveness of the interventions.
-The focus will be on the growth of teachers' understanding of the content from data collected in professional development settings and applied to the classroom environment.
-The goal will be for 90% of our teachers to be implementing high impact strategies.
-Evidence of this will be provided in classroom observations and evaluations, as well as PLC collaboration agenda items.
+1-Year Adult Practice Goal Survey results will be used to drive professional development learning opportunities.
+Provide a measurable goal aligned to the Through professional development and training opportunities, teachers will learn and

+Practice. implement effective teaching strategies to meet the needs of all students.
+The goal will be, by the end of the school year 75% of staff will feel that professional development is based on their needs.
+Evidence will be provided in the survey results.
 Impact on Performance Goals Describe how the focus on this Practice will impact performance goals.
 We believe that implementing ongoing, sustained professional development, will increase our proficiency rates for both math and reading by 5% as assessed by the Wyoming state assessment (WY-TOPP).
-Math will increase from 42.1% to 47.1%.
-Reading will increase from 46.5% to 51.5%.
+Math will increase from 39.9% to 43.1%.
+Reading will increase from 43.6% to 47.3%.